forj-oss/docker-lu/README.md

 ### Use case 1 - Dockerfile

-You can add `docker-lu` in your docker image and call it as root during the entrypoint and become that user with `su -` or any equivalent command.
+You can add `docker-lu` in your docker image, call it as root during the entrypoint and then become that user with `su -` or any equivalent command.

 1. Add `ADD https://github.com/forj-oss/docker-lu/releases/0.1/docker-lu /usr/local/bin/docker-lu`
 2. Add `RUN chmod +x /usr/local/bin/docker-lu`
 3. Add a call to docker-lu in the entrypoint. ex: `ENTRYPOINT [ "/usr/local/bin/entrypoint.sh" ]`

-    ... assume jenkins exist as user in the image ...
+    ... assume jenkins exists as user in the image ...

     ```bash
     [...]